8rents/documentation/PowerShell.md

 cd ~\Dropbox
 ```

 ## Running multiple commands on a single line

-To execute multiple commands on a single line, use a semi-colon `;` *(and not `&&` like you would in a linux/mac terminal)*  to chain the commands together.
+To execute multiple commands on a single line, use a semi-colon `;` *(and not `&&` like you would in a Linux / mac terminal)*  to chain the commands together.

 For example to **move into your home folder and then list all of contents** you could do this: